• Home

 Solar Plexus Ckakra - Manipura Chakra

-Symbol: The Solar Plexus Chakra symbol consists of a downward-pointing triangle within a ten-petalled lotus flower.
-The ten petals symbolize ten negative character traits that we have to conquer, while the triangle is the Agni tattva or fire of kundalini energy which signifies our inner strength.
+Symbol: The Solar Plexus Chakra symbol consists of a downward-pointing triangle within a ten-petaled lotus flower.
+The ten petals symbolize ten negative character traits that we have to conquer, while the triangle is the Agni tattva, or fire of kundalini energy, which signifies our inner strength.

 Color: Yellow